What Is Freight Consolidation: Its Benefits & Challenges

 2. Compliance and Regulatory Hurdles

-it is challenging to comply with all the necessary regulations and customs requirements of the exporting county when you consolidating different products from various suppliers.
+It is challenging to comply with all the necessary regulations and customs requirements of the exporting country when you are consolidating different products from various suppliers.

 Solutions: